 Futures and Options is vital to the growth of New York City's economy and workforce of the future.

 An early investment in the career preparedness of teens will pay dividends for New York City today and for years to come.
-In contrast with the City's 63% graduation rate, 99% of Futures and Options' students graduated from high school in 2012 – and 94% of those students pursued higher-education options.
+In contrast with the City's 65% graduation rate, 99% of Futures and Options' students graduated from high school in 2014 and 94% of those students are pursuing higher-education.